angl-dev/object-oriented-serializer/README.md

 ```

 After deserialization, the serializable object `zoo` has everything stored in
 it.
-The attributes and child objects can be accessed just like normal
+All serializable properties can be accessed just like normal properties.
-properties.

 ```python
 for animal in zoo.animal: